-Rise in popularity
+Climbing’s Rise in Popularity

 Outdoor climbing involves a lot of technical skills that indoor rock climbing does not encompass.
-At a gym, you don’t need to know how to set-up and clean an anchor system, or even how to load a GRIGRI at some gyms.
+At a gym, you don’t need to know how to set up and clean an anchor system, or even how to load a GRIGRI at some gyms.
 With more and more people walking through the doors of their indoor climbing gyms, it’s inevitable that outdoor climbing will see a similar rise in numbers.

-This massive wave of beginner climbers has led to a disparity in the amount of people in need of mentors and the number of people proficient in climbing to be mentors.
+This massive wave of beginner climbers has led to a disparity in the amount of people in need of mentors and the number of people proficient enough in climbing to be mentors.
 Because of this mentorship gap, the need for rock climbing guides is more critical than ever.
-As more and more people hire guides to learn the sport, it is indispensable that there are both male and female guides, as guides have a large part in shaping the mentee’s experience and publics’ perception of what constitutes a rock climber.
-Having both male and female guides exemplifies that anyone is capable of being a badass rock climber.
+As more and more people hire guides to learn the sport, it is indispensable that there are both male and female guides, as guides have a large part in shaping the mentee’s experience and the public’s perception of what constitutes a rock climber.
+Having both male and female guides demonstrates that anyone is capable of being a badass rock climber.

 Tory is a first-generation Cuban American who is passionate about lowering barriers to the outdoors and working in all-women environments.
 She spends most of her time climbing, hiking, traveling, and working.
 Tory is the Gifts & Relationships Officer at ZGiRLS, a non-profit that teaches confidence-building skills to middle-school-aged girls, and also the Director of Backpacking for She Moves Mountains, a female-owned and operated guiding company.
 When Tory isn’t busy with working and exploring, she enjoys cooking, spending time with friends and family, and talking to dogs.